Generate JWS Keys

 Once you have the signing input ready, you'll create the cryptographic signature using your private key.
 The process involves:

-Sign the input using your private key with:
+- Sign the signing input with your private key using RSA and PKCS1v15 padding.

 // generate the raw signature by signing the signing_input